piyush-singh07/aws-boot-s3/README.md

  -------------------------------------------------------------------

- ## deployment of a sample spring boot application in linux ec2 instance with RDS and S3 .
+ ## 2. Deployment of a sample spring boot application in linux ec2 instance with RDS and S3 .

  1. Create and RDS and make it accessible either publicly or IP based.
  2. Copy the endpoint and provide in the yaml/properties file